Dieser Artikel ist auch verfügbar auf: Deutsch

 Accommodation in Hua Hin – our hotel tip

 The Hisea Huahin Hotel is a relatively new 4-star hotel offering spacious, clean and bright rooms.
 The beach of Hua Hin is only a minute’s walk away and otherwise the location is great, because the night market is also nearby.
-The rooms with sea view are obviously the best choice!
+The rooms with sea view are obviously the best choice.
+The amenities are complemented by a fantastic infinity pool with a view.

 If you want to discover more hotels in Hua Hin, then you should definitely visit here.